Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Battles/War/Knowing the Enemy.md

 -  What’s his motivation for fighting?
 -  What should I watch out for in the coming battle?
 -  What are his forces’ greatest weakness?
 -  Which of my positive Ties does he pose the greatest threat to?
 If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+## Reset
-Reset: Once per scene.
+Once per scene.